yezhengkai/learn-rust/the-rust-programming-language/notes.md

 Use `cargo run` to compile the code and then run the resultant executable all in one command

-Use `cargo check` to quickly check your code to make sure it compiles but doesn’t produce an executable.
+Use `cargo check` to quickly check your code to make sure it compiles but doesn't produce an executable.
 (Check a local package and all of its dependencies for errors)

 `cargo doc --open` command will build documentation provided by all your dependencies locally and open it in your browser.